aroberge/reeborg/README.md

 ===============

 An offline version (reeborg_offline.html) can be used without an Internet connection.
-You do need a local webserver running (I usually do this via `python -m http.server`).
+You do need a local webserver running (I usually do this via `python -m http.server`) as well as a copy of the repository.
+After starting the webserver, point your browser to `http://localhost:8000/reeborg_offline.html`.

+Note that some multimedia files (sound and images) needed for the blockly version will be missing.